Dissociative Identity Disorder

 - Loss of sense of self.

-Many people, of course, experience some of these symptoms now and again, but Dissociative Identity Disorder sufferers will always demonstrate these symptoms with greater intensity.
+You may, of course, experience some of these symptoms now and again, but Dissociative Identity Disorder sufferers will always demonstrate these symptoms with greater intensity.

 Diagnosis of Dissociative Identity Disorder